-In general, ships below 1A ice-class will not be allowed to trade on NSR.
-This affords an advantage to those owners with ice class tonnage.
-Furthermore, owners/operators with experience of operating in ice conditions will have an edge over the traditional tramp operators who make occasional forays into the region during the winter months.
+In general, ships below 1A Ice-Class will not be allowed to trade on NSR, which provides an advantage to vessel owners with ice class tonnage.
+Furthermore, vessel owners/operators with experience operating in ice conditions will have a competitive advantage over the traditional operators that make occasional voyages into the region during the winter months.